vimvq1987/vimvq1987.github.io/_posts/2025-10-23-mysterious-case-of-gen-2-gc.md

 Of course, the immediate action is to disable auto triggering profiler.
 The long term action is to update to a newer version of Microsoft.ApplicationInsights.Profiler.AspNetCore.

+The even trickier part is that, the code that triggers Gen 2 GC is an dependency assembly that is automatically "added" when you run the container on Azure.
+It's not part of the deployment package.
+Which is why I didn't find it.

 Let's the end result speak for itself, this is the Gen 2 GC before and after disabling the profiler.
 After 30 minutes

 ![Things are getting better](/assets/img/2025-10-23-mysterious-case-of-gen-2-gc/20251023150433.png)